-- I. Official transcripts from any institution previously attended must be submitted directly to IRUS.
+- Official transcripts from any institution previously attended must be submitted directly to IRUS.
 Transcripts will not be accepted unless they are received officially sealed (unopened) from the school.
 Transfer student needs to make an appointment with the Academic Dean to analyze his/her transcript. - 2.
-The credit granted will reduce the number of units required at IRUS; however, at least 30 credit units for BA, 24 credit units for MA, 32 credit units for M.Div. and 19 credit units for D.Min. must be completed at IRUS. - 3.
-In general, IRUS grants credits from either BPPE and/or ABHE accredited schools or CHEA (Council on Higher Education Accreditation) and/or USDE (United States Department of Education) approved schools. - 4.
-IRUS recognizes Korean schools which are registered with the Korean Ministry of Education as US equivalent approved schools.
-Credits are evaluated on a course-for course basis if the course descriptions are similar to IRUS's courses or as elective units. - 5.
+The credit granted will reduce the number of units required at IRUS; at least 30 units for BA, 24 units for MAC, 28 units for MACS, 32 units for M.Div. and 19 units for D.Min. must be completed at IRUS. - 3.
+In general, IRUS grants credit from institutions of higher education either approved by BPPE or accredited by an accrediting association recognized by the U. S. Department of Education, or any institution of higher learning, including foreign institutions, if the institution offering the undergraduate program documents that the institution of higher learning at which the units were earned offers degree programs equivalent to degree programs approved by the Bureau or accredited by an accrediting association recognized by the U.S. Department of Education. - 4.
 Only coursework with a grade of B or better is transferable.
-The grade points do not transfer.
-A student's GPA is computed only on work completed at IRUS.
+A student's GPA is computed only on work completed at IRUS. - 5.
+IRUS does not award credit for prior experiential learning.

-- 6. IRUS does not grant credit from a job training school and does not award credit for prior experiential learning. - A transfer of credit is sometimes possible for those who have transcripts from recognized but nonaccredited institutions.
-Based on established criteria, a provisional evaluation is made and given to the student. - IRUS uses a semester system.
-If a student is 8. transferred from a quarter system, his/her credit will be calculated with 3:2 ratio.
-For an example, his/her 12 units will be calculated as 8 units. - The transfer of credit from unaccredited institutions 9. is individually evaluated and determined.
+- 6. IRUS does not grant credit from a job training school. - 7.
+IRUS uses a semester system.
+If a student is transferred from a quarter system, his/her credit will be calculated with 3:2 ratio.
+For an example, his/her 12 units will be calculated as 8 units. - 8.
+The transfer of credit from unaccredited institutions is individually evaluated and determined.